alexhairyman/scrummy/README.md

-# Scrumbleship is a Trademark of Orange Hat Tech, this project is in no way condoned or officially supported by Orange Hat Tech
+### Scrumbleship is a Trademark of Orange Hat Tech LLC, this project is in no way condoned or officially supported by Orange Hat Tech
 ##Current version is: 0.0.6

 - currently saves the file to another one called of.txt